Specific eCommerce Questions

 A payment service provider (PSP) is a third-party company that allows businesses to accept electronic payments, such as credit card and debit card payments.
 PSPs act as intermediaries between those who make payments, i.e. consumers, and those who accept them, i.e. retailers.

 They will often provide merchant services and act as a payment gateway or payment processor.
-We identify all payment providers mention in a check-out process of a store.
+We identify all payment providers mentioned in the check-out process of a store.
 ECDB has identified over 500 different PSPs worldwide.

 Shop software, also known as eCommerce software or online store software, is a type of computer program designed to help businesses create, manage, and operate an online store.
 It typically includes a set of features and tools for managing online sales, inventory, customer data, payment processing, shipping, and other aspects of eCommerce.
 Shop software can vary in complexity, from simple platforms for small businesses to more advanced solutions for large enterprises.